H-Hammond_2023-Style_2000px

 Cleans steel surfaces of anti-corrosion oils, added by the steel producer.

-Helps with paint adhesion and corrosion protection while reducing the environmental impact.
+Helps with paint adhesion and corrosion protection (preventing oxidation while unpainted), while reducing the environmental impact.

 Like the streak-free rinse in a car wash, the halo rinse is the final rinse to remove any remaining contaminants from previous stages.